For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf: Title

-for colored girls who have considered suicide/when the rainbow is enuf is a piece of work inspired by events of Shange's own life.
-Shange admitted publicly to having attempted suicide on four occasions.
+for colored girls who have considered suicide/when the rainbow is enuf is inspired by events in Shange's life.
+Shange admitted publicly to having attempted suicide on four occasions, at different times in her life, as early as her undergraduate years.
 In a phone interview conducted with CNN, she explained how she came to the title of her choreopoem: "I was driving the No. 1 Highway in northern California and I was overcome by the appearance of two parallel rainbows.
 I had a feeling of near death or near catastrophe.
 Then I drove through the rainbow and I went away.
 Then I put that together to form the title."
-The colors of the rainbow then became the essence of the women in the choreopoem.
+The colors of the rainbow then became the essence of the women in the choreopoem, named only their color pseudonyms.

 Shange also explains that she chose to use the word "colored" in the title of her choreopoem so that her grandmother would be able to understand it.